SkoolNotes/Taproot/2020HIST201/KBhHIST201Unit3EssayOutlineForSushuJack.md

 ## Promotion of Civically Nationalistic Governance
 During the 19th century, two major European players — Germany and Italy — were created from the advent of civic nationalistic ideals.
 These new nations rapidly became modernized, developed, and rose to be a world player in global power balance.

 Throughout Europe, "Statesmen ... were using warfare and civic nationalism to forge powerful new nation-states" (Mason Ch.
 7).
-The control offered by nationalistic ideals offered unique, counter-balancing forces that created an opportunity for the rullinc class both
+The control offered by nationalistic ideals offered unique, counter-balancing forces that created an opportunity for the ruling class to both efficiently control